 Complying with a low-carb ketogenic diet means switching from making energy using carbs and glycolysis to predominantly beta-oxidation of fats.
-After some time the body also begins to generate energy from the breakdown of ketones (‘ketolysis’) instead of glucose.
+After some time, the body also begins to generate energy from the breakdown of ketones (“ketolysis”) instead of glucose.
 The switch to ketone burning occurs because the body starts to break down fatty acids into ketones so the brain can use them for fuel.3

-So, back to hypoglycaemia. this may occur as the body has not yet learned how to switch from burning glucose to burning fat and producing ketones.
+So, back to hypoglycemia.
+It may occur as the body has not yet learned how to switch from burning glucose to burning fat and producing ketones.
 This results in a temporary energy deficit and thus low blood sugar.
 It is important to remember that this is a transient phase occurring only as the body is adapting.
 The ease with which people can switch to using fats and ketones depends on a mixture of genetics and habitual diet.
-Some individuals demonstrate greater metabolic flexibility than others as they switch from one metabolic state to the other.
+Some individuals demonstrate a greater metabolic flexibility than others as they switch from one metabolic state to the other.
 These lucky individuals may show far fewer symptoms or experience the flu for a shorter duration.
 Experiences are likely to be unique to the individual.

-The blood levels of electrolytes (the minerals in the body that are derived from salts e.g. calcium, potassium, magnesium, chloride and sodium) are controlled by the kidneys (Pubmed Health2018).
+The blood levels of electrolytes (the minerals in the body that are derived from salts, e.g. calcium, potassium, magnesium, chloride, and sodium) are controlled by the kidneys (Pubmed Health 2018).
 Electrolytes are crucial for maintaining bodily functions such as heartbeat regulation and muscle contraction.4

-Why is does this go awry in the ketogenic diet?
+Why does this go awry in the ketogenic diet?
 Ketogenic diets restrict carbohydrates (which trigger the most insulin release).
-So with lower carb intake, insulin levels drop.
+So with a lower carb intake, insulin levels drop.
 Insulin not only signals cells in the body to absorb glucose in the bloodstream, but also signals the kidneys to store more water.5 Lower insulin levels (as a result of decreased carb intake) means the kidneys now store less water.
-This results in dehydration and the flushing out of electrolytes in the process.6 Moreover, glycogen (stored carbohydrate), which traps 3 grams of water per gram of glycogen, is also depleted on a ketogenic diet.
+This results in dehydration and the flushing out of electrolytes in the process.6 Moreover, glycogen (stored carbohydrates), which traps 3 grams of water per gram of glycogen, is also depleted on a ketogenic diet.
 This further contributes to the reduced amount of water and electrolytes in the body.

 Several people may experience bad breath that has a fruity smell and is similar to nail polish remover.
 This is actually a good sign that your body is in ketosis, burning fats and converting them to ketones for energy.
-However, this is usually reported to go away within 1-2 weeks once the body adapts to the new metabolic state it is in.
-Maintaining good oral hygiene, increasing water intake and using gum or breath freshener can help mask or reduce the smell in the interim while the body is still adapting.
+However, it is usually reported to go away within 1-2 weeks once the body adapts to the new metabolic state it is in.
+Maintaining good oral hygiene, increasing water intake, and using gum or breath freshener can help mask or reduce the smell in the interim while the body is still adapting.

-Fatigue and weakness is also often reported, which can also cause a decrease in physical performance as the body adapts to ketosis.
+Fatigue and weakness is also often reported, which can cause a decrease in physical performance as the body adapts to ketosis.
 This fatigue can last anywhere from three days to two weeks as the body prepares new enzymes for the new diet it is entering.